Image Source: freedigitalphotos.net & zirconicusso

 Okay, here’s the good stuff, the best cancer fighting foods that nature has to offer.
 I’ve broken it down into Fiber, Fruits, Vegetables, and then other healing nutrients.

 Some of the research on breast cancer shows that higher than normal estrogen levels increase your risk of contracting this disease.
 Interestingly, something as simple as 1/2 oz of bran per day can significantly decrease estrogen levels.
 If bran isn’t digested well, seeds and whole grains are transformed in the gut to lignans which, once absorbed, interfere with estrogenic activity (like a natural Tamoxifen).
-The best source is flax seed (see below under Cancer Fighting Vitamins & Nutrients).
+The best source is freshly ground flaxseed (see below under Other Cancer Fighting Vitamins & Nutrients).
 2 tsp per day is suggested as higher amounts can interfere with Vitamin B6.

 Fiber also hastens elimination and protects the bowel.
 A diet high in fiber also helps to control weight and lowers cholesterol levels.
 Good sources of fiber are fruit, vegetables, brown rice, rye crackers, oats, sesame seeds, whole wheat, and bran.

-FRUITS.
-The darker the color, the higher the level of antioxidants and phytonutrients (phyto- means plant).
-Remember – if it stains your fingers, it’s extremely beneficial!
+The darker the color, the higher the level of antioxidants and phytonutrients (“phyto” means plant).
+A good thing to remember – if it stains your fingers, it’s an extremely good cancer blaster!

 Apples.
 Apples are a very beneficial cancer fighting food – much more than you might think.
 Please buy them organically grown wherever possible because apples top the list of the most contaminated foods.
 Also, red apples are often injected with a dye to make them look better!
 Organic apples have a large amount of caffeic acid which research shows may prevent many forms of cancer.
 They also contain ellagic acid which is known to be a potent cancer inhibitor, it is an antioxidant, and also an anti-mutagen.
 Studies have shown the anti-cancer activity of ellagic acid on cancer cells of the breast, esophagus, skin, colon, prostate and pancreas.
 More specifically, ellagic acid prevents the destruction of P53 gene by cancer cells.
 Ellagic acid can bind with cancer causing molecules, rendering them inactive.
 Ellagic acid also showed a chemoprotective effect against various chemically induced cancers – it works by preventing polynuclear aromatic hydrocarbons (mainly found in cigarettes) and a carcinogen known as benzopyrene (created as a result of food processing involving heat as in frying, barbecuing or smoking) from converting normal, healthy cells into cancerous cells.
 Apples also contain chlorogenic acid which helps to prevent the sort of cell mutations that are seen in cancer.
 And we’re not done yet!
 Apple pulp contains pectin and pectic acids which travel through your intestines, absorbing water and expanding into a sticky mass which will help to soften hard stools, it binds to toxins in the stomach and intestinal tract and that helps to guard you against stomach and colon cancer.
 Apples also contain high amounts of Vitamins E, A and C (all antioxidants), biotin and folic acid.